-29. What are the main environmental taxes in your jurisdiction?
+31. What are the main environmental taxes in your jurisdiction?

-Environmental policy using taxes is still developing, and the government is scheduled to phase in a tax for global warming countermeasures (a carbon tax), targeting crude and refined products, gaseous hydrocarbon and coal, from October 2012.
-This tax will be paid in addition to petroleum and coal tax.
-The rate will be JPY760 for crude and refined products per kilolitre, JPY780 for gaseous hydrocarbon per tonne, and JPY670 for coal per tonne eventually.
+The environmental tax policy using taxes is still being developed and "Tax for Climate Change Mitigation" (a carbon tax), targeting crude and refined products, gaseous hydrocarbon and coal, has been gradually enforced since October 2012.
+This tax will eventually be paid in addition to petroleum and coal tax.
+The current rate is JPY760 for crude and refined products per kilolitre, JPY780 for gaseous hydrocarbon per tonne, and JPY670 for coal per tonne.